 Dickens of a Christmas brings entertaining weekend to Historic Downtown Franklin

-It’s a 27-year holiday tradition in Historic Downtown Franklin on the second weekend in December to travel back in time about 150 years to a Main Street from the time of Charles Dickens, and the tradition continues this year Dec.
-8-9, 2012, 10 a.m. to 5 p.m.
+This year will mark the 30th year to celebrate Dickens of a Christmas in Historic Downtown Franklin!
+Each second weekend in December, we travel back 150 years in time to a Main Street from the time of Charles Dickens, and the tradition continues this year Dec.
+13-14, 2014, 10 a.m. to 5 p.m.
 Saturday and noon to 5 p.m.
 Sunday.
 Dickens of a Christmas is a free street festival, is open to the public, and is expected to attract some 50,000 visitors over the weekend.

 - Horse-drawn carriage rides around the Public Square for $2 per person.